Ethewizard/VPC-Lab/README.md

 ## Steps

 Here’s how you'll do this task: First, you’ll create a network.
 Next, you’ll create a subnet within the network.
 Then, you’ll view the created networks.
 Finally, you’ll list all subnets created within the networks.
-What information do you need to be able to recover immediately?

-What processes are in place to help the organization recover from the incident?

-Write your response in the “recover” portion of the worksheet.